LanaCreegan/Recipe-Blog-PP4/README.md

 * Recipe Instructions - As a Site User I can view the instructions on each recipe so that I can easily follow them
 * Multiple Recipe Summary -  As a Site User I would like to be able to view multiple recipces at once so I have a choice as to what recipe I want to try

+## Scope
+User Account:
+* Users can create an account
+* Users can sign in and out of their account

+Recipes:
+* Users can create, view, edit and delete their recipes

+Recipe Interaction:
+* Users can leave a comment on a recipe and save a recipe.
+The user needs to be logged in to interact with recipes.

+Responsiveness:
+* Create a website that is fully responsive for desktop, tablet and mobile.